 Truly optimizing digital spaces for everyone requires confronting key tensions between top down information approaches and personal agency in digital spaces at both individual and community levels and with a sharp focus on long standing power dynamics related to knowledge creation as well as dissemination.

-DHDI views this as a lynchpin to a modern vision of decolonialized global health.
+DHDI views this as a lynchpin to a modern vision of decolonized global health.

 Most digital health strategies to date have focused on stemming the tide of online misinformation from private industry.
-But, paradoxically, public health digital information strategies continue to be largely rooted in a pre-Internet information scarce era strategies.
-This misalignment disproportionately effects those at the margins.
+But, paradoxically, public health digital information strategies continue to be largely rooted in pre-Internet information scarce era strategies.
+This misalignment results in diluted digital health information & disproportionately affects those at the margins.